Collaborative Beamforming Under Localization Errors: A Discrete Optimization Approach: Problem Statement

-Although including all the agents to the beamforming, i.e., choosing $\overline{\mathcal{S}} [N]$, maximizes the \textit{expected} beamforming gain, it may decrease the probability that the beamforming gain exceeds a certain threshold, which in turn reduces the reliability of the link.
-In the subset selection problem, considering the variance of the beamforming gain as a risk measure, we aim to find a subset of agents that achieves a desired level of gain while increasing the reliability of the link.
-Such a formulation is widely used in risk-sensitive optimization models that arise in econometrics \cite{levy1979approximating,markowitz2000mean}.
+Although including all the agents in beamforming maximizes the \textit{expected} beamforming gain, due to the random phase errors, this approach may actually decrease the probability with which the beamforming gain exceeds a certain threshold.
+To overcome this undesirable effect, we consider the variance of the beamforming gain as a risk measure and formulate a discrete optimization problem that includes only a subset of the agents in beamforming.
+In particular, we first fix the vector $\delta$ of phase parameters such that the expected beamforming gain is maximized, i.e., $\delta \hat{\delta}$.
+Then, we aim to choose a subset $\mathcal{S} [N]$ of agents that minimizes the variance of the beamforming gain while ensuring that the expected beamforming gain exceeds the desired threshold.
+The formal problem statement is as follows.